arcxp-ce-support/Fusion-Training-User-Stories/README.md

     To get the Auth token:

-    - Go to your orgs Arc homepage and switch to the sandbox environment.
+    - Go to your org's Arc homepage and switch to the sandbox environment.
     - Click on Developer Center and click "create read-only token".
     - Fill in the fields and click create.
 This will create your access token.
     - Copy the content at the bottom where it says "Copy the following into your PB .env file if setting up PageBuilder" and place it into your .env.
 It should be something like this: